 Some meal suggestions for millet:

 - eat as a breakfast porridge (my favorite way of eating it)

 - use as a side dish in the same way you would use a potato

 Barley is a nutty, chewy grain that looks a lot like wheat berries.
-Packed with fiber, selenium, copper and manganese, barley provides over 50% of the daily recommended amounts of fiber.
+Packed with fiber, selenium, copper, and manganese, barley provides more than 50% of the daily recommended amounts of fiber.